isachpaz/ESAPICommander/README.md

   - dvh

 ### Examples
-1/ Print out the "Course" tree of a patient
+#### Print out the "Course" tree of a patient

->ESAPICommander.exe dumo -z 1234567id
+>ESAPICommander.exe dump -z 1234567id

-2/ Get the list of dose grid points, that are inside/included by a structure
+#### Get the list of dose grid points, that are inside/included by a structure

->ESAPICommander.exe dumo -z 1234567id -c courseId -p planId -s GTV, PTV -o export.csv
+>ESAPICommander.exe pointsstructure -z 1234567id -c courseId -p planId -s GTV, PTV -o export.csv